theastroscout/sqlite.js/README.md

 ### .all(query)
-Return rows or false if error occured
+Returns rows or false if error occured

 ```js